 When combined with grit, it also supports the digestive health of chickens.

-Manna Pro takes care of your hens’ extra calcium and grit needs with a no mess, no fuss crushed shell supplement.
+Manna Pro takes care of your hens’ additional calcium and grit needs with a no mess, no fuss crushed shell supplement.

 We like Manna Pro because it’s easy to feed and a great source of additional calcium for laying chickens.

-You can safely use the pellet oyster shell because it is heat-treated.
+You can safely use the pellet oyster shell for chickens because it is heat-treated.

 Its dry texture makes it easier to manage – add it with feed or toss it on the ground for birds to forage!